cemalkilic/shorten-club-api/README.md

-# JSONServer
+# shorten.club API
-An app that helps developers get a fake REST API suitable to their needs, with the route and content they specified.
+URL shortener to voice for Clubhouse.
+Visit [here](https://github.com/omergulen/shorten-club-frontend) for the detailed product info.

-Developed with using Go Gin framework, MySQL and ReactJS.
+This repository contains the backend API code for [shorten.club](https://shorten.club).

-Live demo can be found **[here](https://json.cemalkilic.net)**.
+Developed with using Go Gin framework, MySQL.

 Filling rest of this is #TODO.